YosefLab/Compass/docs/quickstart.rst

 .. image:: images/output_ex.png

-To get more context on what the reaction identifiers are, you can visit `virtual metabolic human <https://www.vmh.life/#home>`__ or the `resources directory <https://github.com/YosefLab/Compass/tree/compass_v2/compass/Resources/Recon2_export>`__ of Compass where there are several .csv files which include information on the reactions in Recon2.
+To get more context on what the RECON2 reaction identifiers are, you can visit `virtual metabolic human <https://www.vmh.life/#home>`__ or the `resources directory <https://github.com/YosefLab/Compass/tree/compass_v2/compass/Resources/Recon2_export>`__ of Compass where there are several .csv files which include information on the reactions in Recon2.

+If you are using Human1 or Mouse1, you can visit `Metabolic Atlas <https://metabolicatlas.org/>`__ to view the metabolic network.

 .. note::
     While Compass is running, it will store partial results for each sample in the _tmp directory